ignite/cli/docs/02 Using Starport/01_using_starport/01_using_starport.md

 ## Summary

-- With the command `starport add` a new blockchain can be initialised.
+- With the command `starport app` a new blockchain can be initialised.
-- A combination `starport add` and `starport serve` already let's you manage your blockchain out of the box.
+- A combination `starport app` and `starport serve` already let's you manage your blockchain out of the box.
 - The default blockchain includes networking and a consensus protocol with your own token.
 - Data is managed with the Key-Value Store and data types can be added with `starport type`.
 - Accounts are created during genesis of the application.
 These can be configured in the `config.yml`.